Fujifilm X-E3 vs X-T100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-E3 and Fujifilm X-T100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-E3 and the X-T100 are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the X-T100 followed on from the Fujifilm X-T20.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Fujifilm X-T100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.